nlouie/EC521_Fitbit/fitbit-python/README.md

 ##### Bug Bounty

-Fitbit has a [bug bounty program](https://bugcrowd.com/fitbit), but has a large amount of restrictions (CSRF, XSS, SQL Injection).
-These attack vectors being in the OWASP Top 10, it is disappointing that Fitbit would not provide a bug bounty for these vectors since black hats may be less inclined to follow [Fitbit's Terms of Service](https://dev.fitbit.com/terms).
+Fitbit has a [bug bounty program](https://bugcrowd.com/fitbit), but has a large amount of restrictions (CSRF, XSS, SQL Injection).These attack vectors being in the OWASP Top 10, it is disappointing that Fitbit would not provide a bug bounty for these vectors since black hats may be less inclined to follow [Fitbit's Terms of Service](https://dev.fitbit.com/terms).
 This may hinder white hats from finding vulnerabilities on Fitbit's platform.

 The window of compliance between these two sets of restrictions is slim, and difficult to perform a comprehensive web security analysis.

- [E-Commerce Platform Shopify](https://hackerone.com/shopify) has a much less restrictive bug bounty program, and in fact, encourages SQL Injection, CSRF, and XSS.
+[E-Commerce Platform Shopify](https://hackerone.com/shopify) has a much less restrictive bug bounty program, and in fact, encourages SQL Injection, CSRF, and XSS bounties.

 ##### Attack Surface